So, consider these two problems:

 Of course, in order for students to successfully use the “natural frequencies” strategy and—after they become comfortable with it—the prior odds x likelihood ratio = revised odds rendering of Bayes theorem, they must reliably recognize conditional probability problems when they see them.

-But in my experience, at least, that’s not a big deal; when a conditional probability makes its appearance, one is about as likely to overlook it as one is to fail to notice that a mother black bear & cub or a snarling honey badger has appeared along side the trail during a hike in the woods.
+But in my experience, at least, that’s not a big deal.
+When a conditional probability problem makes its appearance, one is about as likely to overlook it as one is to fail to notice that a mother black bear w/ its cub or a snarling honey badger has appeared along side the trail during a hike in the woods.

 Which then leads me to the question, how can it be that only 3% of a sample as well educated and intelligent as the one I tested can get do a conditional probability problem as simple as the one I put in this battery?

 Doesn't that mean that too many math teachers are failing to use the empirical knowledge that has been developed by great education researchers & teachers?

 Or am I (once again; it happens!) missing something?

 Arkes, H.R. & Harkness, A.R.
 Estimates of Contingency Between Two Dichotomous Variables.
 J. Experiminal Psychol.
 112, 117-135 (1983).

 Peters, E., Västfjäll, D., Slovic, P., Mertz, C.K., Mazzocco, K. & Dickert, S. Numeracy and Decision Making.
 Psychol Sci 17, 407-413 (2006).